 In contemporary there is fundamental work on body functionality - not the least the work, architecture and functionality of the spine and the simple presence in space.

-In Ballet we work on understanding our existence in front of an audience (en place, en face, decors/dedans) looking at the technique as a tool to communicate.
-You cannot free ballet from it’s somewhat dubious history - knowing it, is to liberate yourself from it, but you can use ballet as a tool for movement and body understanding.
+In Ballet, we work on understanding our existence in front of an audience (en place, en face, decors/dedans) looking at the technique as a tool to communicate.
+You cannot free ballet from its somewhat dubious history - knowing it, is to liberate yourself from it, but you can use ballet as a tool for movement and body understanding.

 The work emphasizes flow and solid body awareness - always conscious of creating and understanding connections within the body and beyond.